technoempathy/dog-app/README.md

+### Dog App
 # Pick the best dog to go with your outfit

-###### Dog breed classifier computer vision project using CNN transfer learning for Udacity Deep Learning Nanodegree
+#### Dog breed classifier computer vision project using CNN transfer learning for Udacity Deep Learning Nanodegree

-Disclaimer: Here’s a picture of my dog, Oscar.
+###### Disclaimer: Here’s a picture of my dog, Oscar.
 Obviously, like any dog, he is a canine person and not an accessory.

 ![My dog, Oscar is a Pug/Boston terrier](/Osc.jpg "Title")